What Is Archy?

 - Practices with specialized hardware that requires specific integrations — verify compatibility first

-- Risk-averse buyers who want the safety of an established market leader with a massive install base
+- Practices that prefer the reassurance of an established market leader with a massive install base

 - Practices that need extensive third-party integrations or an open API ecosystem